eduolihez/eduolihez/readme.md

 ---

 ### P.S.
 If my code is running flawlessly, it's a testament to thorough planning.
-If it crashes, it's an "uncontrolled vulnerability" that I am currently patching.
+If it crashes, it's a "controlled vulnerability" that I am currently patching.

 ---

-_Last updated: When I remembered to commit_
+_Last updated: When the last script finished executing_